flatpressblog/flatpress/docs/FlatPress_APCu_Cache_Overview.md

 ## 7. Reference: All APCu Key Prefixes

-For completeness, the following logical prefixes are used by FlatPress `flatpress-master-2833`:
+For completeness, the following logical prefixes are used by FlatPress `1.5 „Stringendo“`:

 - `fp:archives:html`
 - `fp:archives:list`